survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * package.json
 * webpack.config.js

 The idea is that you transform *app/* to a bundle below *build/*.
 To make this possible, you should set up the assets needed and configure webpack through *webpack.config.js*.
+We'll set up the assets next.

 ## Setting Up Assets